 Kat Austen is an artist and interdisciplinary researcher with a passion for the environment, digital media and understanding the worlds complex networks.
 Her work focuses on understanding our decision-making in terms of our relationship to the environment, with a particular focus on climate change.

 Kat said: "Interdisciplinary research is a particular focus at the University of Leeds, and I'm very much looking forward to working with its Priestley International Centre for Climate among others."

 Christophe de Bezenac and Dave Lynch

-Christophe de Bezenac and Dave Lynch are Leeds-based artists and makers who have frequently collaborated both with each other and other people through scientists/artist collection The Superposition
+Christophe de Bezenac and Dave Lynch are Leeds-based artists and makers who have frequently collaborated both with each other and other people through scientists and artist collection, The Superposition.

 Dave is an artist, director and inventor working internationally at the intersection of art, science, business and technology across large scale interactive installation and performance.
 His work has been broadcast on BBC2 and the BBC World Service, and featured on Wired.co.uk, the New York Times and Vice.

 Christophe is a composer who has performed at world class venues and festivals in the UK and around Europe, and is also a postdoctoral researcher in cognitive neuroscience with a particular interest in the dynamics of social interaction in health and psychosis.